 User Role Description of Duties Yardi Role Yardi Access Payer Specialist Convert the approved invoice to payables.
 Process checks and EFT payments.
-Payer Clerk Read/Write access (attach documents to the invoice) Read-only access to invoice, vendor, budget, and contract Read/write access to Payer Manager Commits payment and uploads the ACH file to the Bank.
-Payer Manager rocess payments Read/Write access to commit payable Read-only access to invoice Accountant / Senior Accountant - Requests draw of funds and verify that the funds are deposited in the account.
-Performs reconciliation of bank statements and Yardi/DRGR Financial Read/Write access to journal, bank reconciliation, and reports.
-Compliance Specialist systems, initiates stop payment or expired payment process based on findings from reconciliations.
-Analyst Read-only access to invoices, budget, and payables GL Unit Principal Approves the draw of funds.
-Performs reconciliations as Senior Read/Write access to journal, bank reconciliation, and reports.
-Accountant necessary.
-Accountant Read-only access to invoices, budget, and payables Finance Director / Quality review and final approval at the Bank.
-Finance Director Read-only access to invoice, budget, payables, and contract Deputy Director Approval access to contract and Invoice
+Payer Clerk Read/Write access (attach documents to the invoice) Read-only access to invoice, vendor, budget, and contract Read/write access to process Payer Manager Commits payment and uploads the ACH file to the Bank.
+Payer Manager read/Write access to commit payable Read-only access to invoice Accountant / Senior Accountant - Compliance Specialist Requests draw of funds and verify that the funds are deposited in the account.
+Performs reconciliation of bank statements and Yardi/DRGR systems, initiates stop payment or expired payment process based rms reconciliation of onts and Yardi/DRGR es stop payment or GL Unit Principal Accountant on findings from reconciliations.
+Approves the draw of funds.
+Performs reconciliations as necessary.
+Senior Accounts and payables Read/Write access to journal, bank reconciliation, and reports.
+Read-only access to invoices, budget, and payables Finance Director / Deputy Director Quality review and final approval at the Bank.
+Finance Director Read-only access to invoice, budget, payables, and contract Approval access to contract and Invoice